DanSohn/lumenary/index.md

     The second source provided some statistics about the demographic of caregivers and people suffering from dementia.
     The third source gave good information about assisted living settings.
 This is mainly pertaining to formal caregivers in these assisted living homes, but also brings to light some potential issues we could address with our application.
-​

 ### Use of Secondary Research
-​
-Overall, the secondary research method has been effective in providing general information about the people our app could be used by.
+<br/>Overall, the secondary research method has been effective in providing general information about the people our app
+could be used by.
 However, it is still hard to confirm our proposed functionality would be useful with purely secondary research.
 Thus, we also did interviews with informal caregivers to get direct feedback on our ideas.
 We will likely continue to use sources like these when evaluating more specific functions later on.
-​

 ### Competitive Product Survey
-​

 Competitive Product Survey was used in order to collect, compare and conduct evaluations of the product’s competitions.
 We used the information gathered to establish certain functionalities and how they compare to our own, and to also compare the goals of different apps to ours.
 The applications tried to directly solve a certain